roze-ferns/MyPharmacyWebsite/README.md

 ## 📝Description

 MyPharmacy is a pharmacy website.
 It enables the user to search for a medicine by its name, search a medicine for a specific health condition.
 It also enables users to search for generic medicines by name and health condition which it is used to treat.
 Furthermore, our website also provides the details of the nearest medicine stores when seached using pincode or locality in Mumbai.
 All these features, especially the generic medicines, are encompassed at one single place in  our very own website for people's convinience.
+Users can also buy HealthCare products and look for nearby Hospitals and Clinics in a map.

 The important feature highlights of our website include:
 1. Searching a medcine by name